 I have a keen interest in how people communicate and learn; I am also a French tutor and a campaigner for Augmentative and Alternative Communication.

 My role at CraftCourses is to think of every which way to improve the user experience, alongside my sister Kate.
 I also design company artwork.

 Dislikes: fast and huge spiders that you don’t see coming

-Favourite craft: Sewing, printing, any craft shared with friends
+Favourite craft: sewing or printing, ideally with friends

 Having been lucky enough to grow up surrounded by creativity from wood working and sketching to poetry, singing and musical instruments, I can honestly say that I live and breathe crafts and embrace new lessons every day.
 I live on a smallholding with my husband, 2 dogs, 1 cat, 5 goats and lots of chickens and ducks and I love it.
 I make jewellery, pottery and soap, grow fruit and vegetables (very badly), take a LOT of photos and cuddle goats.
 Although my former career was predominantly science-based (much to everyone’s surprise); working with CraftCourses feels like coming home.

 My role at CraftCourses is to look after our tutors and students, providing answers and solutions and guiding them through our service.